-- resistant to certain chemicals.
+- Coveralls: A one- or two-piece suit that the manufacturer specifies as resistant to certain chemicals.
 The suit may be made from butyl rubber, neoprene, PVC or another type of resistant fabric.
 Some are reusable, while others must be disposed of after use. - Gloves: Hand coverings made from similar materials as coveralls.
 Generally, thicker gloves offer protection for a longer period.
 Remember, waterproof gloves are not necessarily chemical-resistant.
-Never wear cotton, leather or canvas gloves unless the chemical's label explicitly calls for it. - Footwear: Can be one-piece, pullon boots made of natural rubber or coated in another chemicalresistant substance.
+Never wear cotton, leather or canvas gloves unless the chemical's label explicitly calls for it. - Footwear: Can be one-piece, pull-on boots made of natural rubber or coated in another chemical-resistant substance.
 Disposable and reusable shoe covers are available for specific chemicals.
 Keep contaminated footwear at work to avoid further contamination. - Headgear: Includes hats or hoods.
-These are often made from the same chemical-resistant materials as coveralls, gloves and footwear. - Apron: Generally not used for application, but may be used for mixing chemicals before application.
-Aprons should be coated with a chemical-resistant material before use. - Respirators: Used for heavy applications, respirators must be approved by the National Institute of Occupational Safety and Health (NIOSH).
-There are three types of respirators: - Air-purifying Respirators (APRs) - Powered Air-purifying Respirators (PAPRs) - Supplied-air Respirators (SARs)
+These are often made from the same chemicalresistant materials as coveralls, gloves and footwear. - Apron: Generally not used for application, but may be used for mixing chemicals before application.
+Aprons should be coated with a chemical-resistant material before use.

+- Respirators: Used for heavy applications, respirators must be approved by the National Institute of Occupational Safety and Health (NIOSH).
+There are three types of respirators:

+- o Air-purifying Respirators (APRs)

+- Powered Air-purifying Respirators (PAPRs)

+- o Supplied-air Respirators (SARs)

-Again, check the label to determine
+Again, check the label to determine which type of respirator, if necessary, should be used for the application process.

-- which type of respirator, if necessary, should be used for the application process. - Eye protection: Includes safety glasses, face shields, chemical goggles and respirators.
+• Eye protection: Includes safety glasses, face shields, chemical goggles and respirators.